ethanweber11/HR-Attrition-Analysis/README.md

 ## R Analysis
 The R analysis was organized into:
 - Changing attrition values from Yes/No to 1/0
-- Fitting a model where attrition is the independent variable and overtime is the only predictor
+- Fitting a logistic regression model where attrition is the dependent variable, and overtime is the only predictor
-- Fitting a second model where attrition is the independent variable and the predictors are:
+- Fitting a second logistic regression model where attrition is the dependent variable and the predictors are:
   - Age
   - Monthly Income
   - Distance from home